polyactis/eGADA/README.md

   -M [ --MinSegLen ] arg (=0)           Minimal length required for any
                                         segment.
   --BaseAmp arg (=0)                    The amplitude for the copy-neutral
                                         state.
-If it is not provided, the -c option value is used instead and
+It is used if the -c option value is non-zero and the algorithm
-                                        BaseAmp is estimated as the median
-                                        value of probes/bins of a segment.
-We recomend to not set this value.
-                                        Manually estimate it afterwards on
-                                        segments that are known to be in a copy-neutral state.
+                                        need to classify segments into
+                                        normal/gain/loss.
-  -s [ --sigma2 ] arg (=-1)             Variance for each segment.
-If negative,
+  -s [ --sigma2 ] arg (=-1)             Variance of input data values.
+If
-                                        it will be estimated by the algorithm.
+                                        negative, it will be estimated by the algorithm.
+We recommend it to be
-                                        We recommend it to be estimated by the algorithm (~ trimmed mean.
+                                        estimated by the algorithm (~ trimmed
+                                        mean.
   -c [ --SelectClassifySegments ] arg (=0)
-                                        Non-zero value to classify segment into
+                                        Non-zero value to classify segments
-                                        altered state (1) or not (0).
+                                        into normal/gain/loss state.
   --SelectEstimateBaseAmp arg (=1)      Non-zero value to estimate BaseAmp from
                                         data, rather than user-supplied.
   --convergenceDelta arg (=1e-08)       A delta number controlling convergence